 After time at leisure for lunch and to explore the narrow, picturesque streets of Saint-Paul-de-Vence, we visit the Marguerite and Aimé Maeght Foundation, which has an exceptional collection of 20th-century and contemporary artworks in all media.
 Painters and sculptors collaborated closely with Catalan architect Lluis Sert to create such elements as the Giacometti courtyard; the Miró labyrinth with sculptures and ceramics; mural mosaics by Chagall and Tal-Coat; a pool and stained glass window by Braque, and a Bury fountain.
 We shall enjoy works by artists such as Bonnard, Braque, Calder, Chagall, Giacometti, Léger, and Miró.

-We return to Menton via Vence, noted for Henri Matisse’s Chapelle du Rosaire.
+We return to Antibes via Vence, noted for Henri Matisse’s Chapelle du Rosaire.
 Matisse worked on this unique architectural masterpiece between 1948 and 1951, creating its plan and all its decoration, including stained glass windows, ceramics, stalls, stoup, cult objects and priestly ornaments.
-(Overnight Menton) B
+(Overnight Antibes) B

 Aix-en-Provence - 3 nights